A Field Guide To Personal Finance

 Emergency Savings

-According to the annual Bankrate.com emergency savings report only 43% of Americans would be able to cover an unexpected $1,000 expense from savings.
+According to the annual Bankrate.com emergency savings report only 44% of Americans would be able to cover an unexpected $1,000 expense from savings.
 This is a disheartening statistic.
 The amount you need in your emergency fund will vary depending on your monthly expenses, financial means and level of risk you are comfortable or uncomfortable with.
 Both Dave Ramsey and Brian Preston advocate for 3-6 months of expenses.
 They both provide fairly similar steps and guidelines on how to get there.
 This may simply require a quick balance transfer or weeks, months and even years of saving towards smaller goals to get there.

 Depending on your means and the volatility of your income you may choose a different financial vehicle for your emergency fund.
 If you are not someone that considers themselves financially savvy, the simplest answer is a savings account with your primary bank.

 Be aware that most traditional, big banks provide very low rates of interest on checking and savings accounts (some as low as 0.01% APY).
 There are banks that specialize in this space and provide relatively high interest rates (some over 4% APY in the current market) and low to no fees.
 These are largely online banks that are able to do so as they do not have the infrastructure costs of brick and mortar operators.
-Both Bankrate and Nerdwallet maintain a rating and review list of the banks offering the best rates.
+Bankrate and Nerdwallet maintain a rating and review list of the banks offering the best rates.
 As always make sure any account you choose is FDIC insured and be aware of any fees and minimum balance requirements.
 Also, be aware that these accounts tend to have their own fee structures and restrictions tailored to their specific niche in the market.
 Be sure to understand them completely and that they will fit your unique requirements.

 An example of the difference in interest rates and the impact they have on your money: